 It’s highly pleasing to set up some specific orders and rules on the structures I’ve built on Figma thanks to this system.

-The first time you get your hands on it, you may struggle a bit, but once you settle a system, you can design your structures way more flexible.
+The first time you get your hands on it, you may struggle a bit, but once you settle on a system, you can design your structures way more flexibly.

 If you have a solid developer’s team; I’m almost sure that you’ll have someone with an obsession for organizing that will question the quality of your work.
 The solution to that problem would be to define all icons on their addition phase as a Symbol / Component like I’ve mentioned above.
 By that; you’ll have save time and effort on the design phase.
 You can even find time to have some coffee and chat with your developer friends instead!
 You may gossip about other designers too 😅

-Us designers are very dependent on our moods and motivation.
-I am sure that we’ll enjoy the advantages and ease of the system we’d build, if we strictly follow our rules even if the work in our hand is very dull.
+We designers are very dependent on our moods and motivation.
+I am sure that we’ll enjoy the advantages and ease of the system we’d build, if we strictly follow our rules even if the work in our hands is very dull.

-I hope that this article helps you reflect our love for organizing on flawless projects.
+I hope this article helps you reflect our love for organizing on flawless projects.

 Until next time, see you!